oVirt/ovirt-site/source/api/backup-restore-api-integration.html.md

 ## VM Backup/Restore possible flows

+### General functionality

+Ovirt provides the user the ability to create snapshot on every VM in its setup.
+This snapshot reflects the VM configuration and its disks data as it was in a specific point in time.
+For each image in the VM a new volume in being created and it is based on the previous volume which becomes R/O and associated with the new snapshot.
+The snapshot feature is being used by the backup API.

 ### Full VM backups

 Full VM backup can be implemented for example by using the following oVirt capabillities: